HildaLE/disable-beta-rules/README.md

 - **API Errors**: If there are issues with the API requests (e.g., incorrect credentials or rate limits), check the response status code and message for more details.
 - **File Issues**: If the `rules.json` file is missing or not in a valid JSON format, ensure the file is generated correctly or provide a valid input file.

-## License
+## Script
-This script is provided under the MIT License.
 You are free to modify, distribute, and use it for your purposes.
 However, it is provided as-is without any warranty.